Painting the Traditional Way

 What is scumbling and glazing?

 Both scumbling and glazing are two techniques where the paint is applied thinly enough so that the proceeding layer of dried paint is able to show through.
-They are most commonly used when oil painting, but usually, scumbling is also particularly useful with acrylics, washes for watercolour and glazing with egg tempera.
+They are most commonly used when oil painting, but scumbling is also particularly useful with acrylics, and glazing with egg tempera.

 Beautiful and luminous effects are achieved when applying glazes.
 A thin transparent layer of paint, usually made slightly more ‘wet’ with the addition of more oil or medium, is applied to the dried painting underneath.

 It is a wet over dry technique, and it’s important to make sure your painting underneath is absolutely dry before you start glazing.
 Otherwise it will become a total mess.